William Klippgen: Business career

 Klippgen has been a company founder and investor since the early days of the Internet.
 He founded Zoomit.com in 1997 with Per Siljubergsåsen.
 In 2000, Zoomit.com merged with Kelkoo to become a leading shopping comparison search engine and Europe's third-largest e-commerce site.
 Kelkoo was acquired by Yahoo!
 Inc in 2004.
 Before starting his own company, he worked as a core tech engineer with U.S. search company Excite.com.
 He became an angel investor in Singapore in 2004 after he sold Kelkoo.com to Yahoo!.

 In 2003, Klippgen founded early-stage investment company Tigris Capital.
 He was one of the first investors in PropertyGuru in 2008.
 In 2010, Tigris Capital was given the award for Best Performing VC/PE backed company by the Singapore Venture Capital Association for its successful investment in PropertyGuru.com.
 He also co-founded Singapore seed investment fund BAF Spectrum in 2006, which primarily invested in tech startups across Asia in a co-funding partnership with SPRING Singapore (a statutory board under the Ministry of Trade and Industry in Singapore).
-Klippgen’s equity stakes have typically been between 5 to 20%.
+Klippgen's equity stakes have typically been between 5 and 20%.

 In 2015, along with Deepak Shahdadpuri, Klippgen co-founded InseadAlum Ventures (IAV) that provides seed investments to startups founded by INSEAD alumni.

 In 2016, he teamed up with UK angel investor Michael Robert Blakey to launch Cocoon Capital, an early-stage venture capital firm targeting Southeast Asian enterprise tech startups within the e-commerce, SaaS, fintech and deep tech verticals.
-The firm has so far raised two funds with an AUM of US$27m.
+The firm has so far raised three main funds managing an AUM of more than USD 90m.